We’re here to make ‘art where you live’

 The Edge isn’t a white box arts space, its bare brick walls and objects collected from decades of work remind us that we straddle the arts world and the wider community.
 We’ve taken the opportunity of lockdown to make improvements to the building, including installing new entrances, new double-glazing throughout the building, a new roof and lots of other improvements to make it an even more cosy space to be in.

-We hire out The Edge as a rehearsal space, for meetings, and for performances. .
+We hire out The Edge as a rehearsal space, for meetings, workshops and for performances. .
 If you would like to hire The Edge, email us at info@frictionarts.com and see it’s own page on this website for more info.